Beers That Taste Crisp & Clean (Flavour Profile – 1 of 7)

 If you love a slight hint of fruit, you’ll probably love the hints of green apple, pear, and berry notes while drinking crisp and clean beers.

-What are the most popular crisp and clean beers?
+What are the most popular beers that taste crisp and clean?

 With the popularity of crisp and clean beers, you’ve probably come across a few– specifically of the “clean, delicate and fruity” type, even if you aren’t an avid beer drinker.
 Beers like Molson Canadian, Budweiser and Corona are just a few of the most popular light and crisp macro beers.

-If you like Budweiser, you like one of the most popular light and crisp beers!
+If you like Budweiser, you like light and crisp flavoured beers!

 Budweiser is a classic American Pale Lager and is known for its light, smooth characteristics.
 An added fun fact, the Bud brand brews its beers with rice.
 Not only does this ingredient make the beer a whole heck-of-a-lot cheaper to produce, but it also adds to the “lightness” of Budweiser.
 Since barley usually darkens beer, the use of rice grain is what gives Budweiser its light, crystal-yellow colour.